reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-08-v2.md

     > **Note**: In the previous task, you updated the local machine's **hosts** file to resolve the IoT Edge device's hostname to an IP Address.
 As a result, the fully qualified domain name (DNS name) of your Edge gateway device is not required.

-    The completed connection string values should match the following format:
+1. The completed connection string values should match the following format:

     ```text
     HostName={IoT-Hub-Name}.azure-devices.net;DeviceId=sensor-th-0072;SharedAccessKey={Primary-Key-for-IoT-Device};GatewayHostName={Name-of-your-IoT-Edge-Device}
     ```

-1. Which look similar to this.
+1. The completed will look similar to this.

     ```csharp
     private readonly static string connectionString = "HostName=iot-az220-training-abc201119.azure-devices.net;DeviceId=sensor-th-0072;SharedAccessKey=ygNT/WqWs2d8AbVD9NAlxcoSS2rr628fI7YLPzmBdgE=;GatewayHostName=vm-az220-training-gw0001-{your-id}";